astralord/astralord.github.io/_posts/2023-07-03-building-aligned-intelligence-systems-part-i-creating-gpt-assistant.md

 $$\mathcal{L}^{\operatorname{PG}}(\phi) = -\mathbb{E}_t[\log \pi_\phi(y_t \mid s_t) \hat{A}_t].$$

-This way, when $\hat{A}_t$ is positive, meaning that the action agent took resulted in a better than average return, we will increase probabilities of selecting it again in the future.
-On the other hand, if an advantage was negative, we will reduce the likelihood of selected actions.
+This way, when $\hat{A}_t$ is positive, meaning that the action agent took resulted in a better than average return, we increase the probability of selecting it again in the future.
+On the other hand, if an advantage is negative, we reduce the likelihood of selected action.

 However, consider the case of optimizing target policy $\pi_\phi$, when the behaviour policy $\pi_{\phi_{\text{old}}}$ is used for collecting trajectories with $\phi_{\text{old}}$ policy parameters before the update.
 In an original PPO paper it is stated, that while it is appealing to perform multiple steps of optimization on this loss using the same trajectory, doing so is not well-justified, and empirically it often leads to destructively large policy updates.
 In other words, we have to impose the constraint which won't allow our new policy to move too far away from an old one.
 Let $\rho_t(\phi)$ denote the probability ratio between target and behaviour policies: